 In addition, he has been actively engaged in civil litigation, primarily in the areas of complex business and commercial litigation, class actions involving consumer fraud, securities and bank fraud litigation, unfair business practices, and catastrophic personal injury and death caused by negligent misconduct or resulting from the use of harmful products, drugs and medical devices, and from toxic exposure to dangerous chemicals and pollutants.

 In 2017, Jim was honored by South Carolina Super Lawyers® for the third straight year for his work in the area of civil defense.
+He is rated AV Preeminent for the highest level of professional excellence by Martindale Hubbell.

 - Wake Forest University, Cum Laude, Bachelor of Arts in economics, 1984